 - High-Performance Plan

 By default, it’s set to the Balanced Plan.
 Set it to the Best Power Efficiency plan if you’re looking to increase efficiency.
 However, if you do this, the battery consumption will be very high.
-It is recommended to choose the default option, which is Balanced Plan because both battery and performance will be in balance.
-Save and apply to your Windows 11.
+Choosing the default option, the Balanced Plan is recommended because both battery and performance will be in balance.
+Save and apply.

 Change Power Plan In Control Panel